Training Management System and Learning Management System, or TMS and LMS.

 Instructor-Led Training vs eLearning

-A TMS helps you with Instructor-Led Training Management.
+A training management system helps you with Instructor-Led Training Management.
 Building complex schedules?
 Assigning trainers and resources to classes?
 Tracking costs per session, region or business unit?
 These are the sort of things that you can expect your TMS to do for you.
-An LMS, on the other hand, is a software dedicated to managing your eLearning: it allows content managers to organize, deliver, and monitor online courses through an end-user interface.
+A learning management system, on the other hand, is a software dedicated to managing your eLearning.
+It allows content managers to organize, deliver, and monitor online courses through an end-user interface.
 Other terms often used interchangeably with a training management system are a course management system, seminar management system, and the like.

 Back-office vs Front-office